 Katherine Fry is a research fellow at King’s College London, having previously held posts as a lecturer in musicology at KCL and as a postdoctoral fellow on the ERC-funded project “Music in London 1800-1851.”
 Her work explores nineteenth- and twentieth-century aesthetics of opera and music, with a focus on issues of material culture, gender, and performance.
-Her publications include articles and chapters in 19th-Century Music, Journal of the Royal Musical Association, Opera Quarterly, and in the volume Music and Victorian Liberalism (Cambridge, 2019).
+Her publications include articles and chapters in 19th-Century Music, Journal of the Royal Musical Association, Opera Quarterly, and in the volume Music and Victorian Liberalism (Cambridge University Press, 2019).
 She is currently completing a monograph on the mediation of Wagner’s operas in Victorian London and in 2021-23 she will take up a Marie Skłodowska Curie Global Fellowship at the University of California, Berkeley, for a project on women popular songwriters in the decades around 1900.

 Katherine Hambridge is an Assistant Professor in Musicology at Durham University.
 She specializes in French and German musical life in the first half of the nineteenth century, in particular, music and politics, music theatre, song and singers, and issues of genre and performance.
 She has published in Annales de la Révolution française, Cambridge Opera Journal, the Oxford Handbook of the Operatic Canon, Beethoven Studies 4, and her article for the Journal of the American Musicological Society, “Staging Singing in the Theater of War (Berlin, 1805),” won the Royal Musical Association’s Jerome Roche Prize in 2016.
 The volume The Melodramatic Moment: Music and Theatrical Culture 1790-1820, co-edited with Jonathan Hicks, appeared with the University of Chicago Press in 2018.
 Her interests in song are currently focused around cultures of re-use, parody, and speech-song relationships in music theatre genres, particularly the French vaudeville; and the idea of the German voice and national song across the high-low divide in the nineteenth century.